-Foreign workers who work in the industries subject to the LSA are protected by the LSA, so their working conditions should not be lower than the minimum standards.
+Foreign workers working in the industries subject to the LSA are protected by the LSA.
 Employers are required to have their foreign workers enrolled in LI, with the exception of employment insurance.
 Foreign workers are entitled to retirement payment under the LSA.
+Pursuant to the REFPTA, eligible foreign white-collar worker will be entitled to enrol in an individual pension fund under the LPFA per REFPA.